Is onX Hunt Worth It? An Honest Comparison for 2026

 Fishing intelligence: only one app has it

-This is the single largest functional gap between the two products. onX Hunt does not include fishing. onX Fish, sold separately for $34.99/year, covers lakes and basic stocking data but does not include live USGS hydrographs, regulation overlays parsed for current closures, or intel reports for moving water.
-Baseline Maps was built around fishing first — 1,100+ rivers with live flow, current regulations, and forecast windows are core to the app.
+This is the single largest functional gap between the two products. onX Hunt does not include fishing. onX sells Fish as a separate subscription covering lakes and basic stocking data, but a hunter who also fishes ends up paying for two onX subs.
+Baseline Maps was built around fishing first — more than 1,300 rivers with live USGS streamflow, current regulation overlays, and intel reports for moving water are core to the app, not a bolt-on.

 Switching from onX to Baseline Maps